 These regulations are intended to also apply to the Americans with Disabilities Act.
-A student is eligible for accommodations if they:

-- 1. Are qualified for the program. - 2.
+- A student is eligible for accommodation if they: - 1.
+Are qualified for the program. - 2.
 Are a person with a disability. - 3.
 Have self-identified to the University through the Office of Disability Services. - 4.
-Have presented appropriate documentation regarding disability to the University as required by the Office of Disability Services as a request for accommodations.
+Have presented appropriate documentation regarding disability to the University as required by the Office of Disability Services as a request for accommodation.

-To receive accommodations, the student must submit a request, and provide documentation which substantiates the functional limitations of their cognitive and/or physical abilities that impacts an academic environment.
-Once accommodations are determined, the student must:
+To receive accommodation, the student must submit a request and provide documentation which substantiates the functional limitations of their cognitive and/or physical abilities that impact an academic environment.
+Once accommodation is arranged, the student must: